-If it is a breccia that contains iron-nickel metal, then it is a meteorite.
+If the rock is a breccia that contains iron-nickel metal, then it is a meteorite.
 Some brecciated achondrites contain iron-nickel metal, but not much, although in a few (e.g., NWA 5000) metal grains can be seen on a sawn face or as rusty spots.
 I suspect that only a few brecciated achondrites contain enough metal for the rock to attract a magnet.

 It requires sophisticated (=expensive) chemical or mineralogic tests to prove that a rock is an achondrite and to identify just which type of achondrite the meteorite is.